 Davis Dam is located in Slope County just 16 miles west and 4 miles north of Amidon near Walser Crossing with a maximum depth of 25 feet and an average depth of 10 feet.
 Here you will find a large variety of fish including rainbow trout (stocked annually), largemouth bass, and bluegill.
 No boat ramp available.

 Gascoyne Lake features an easily accessible dock and shore line right off of Highway 12.
 Great for smaller watercraft, fishing, kayaking, canoeing, and paddle boarding.
 Fish include bluegill, northern pike, and yellow perch.
 A quiet lake with picnic shelters, primitive bathrooms, primitive camping, and lots of prairie surrounding.

 Kalina Dam, just 4.6 miles from Bowman features 1.5 miles of shoreline, gorgeous grasslands, and plenty of fish.
 The dam has been stocked with several types of fish throughout the years and you can expect to catch a variety of fish including Bluegill, Northern Pike, and Yellow Perch.
 Grab a chair, hammock, or blanket and take in a beautiful North Dakota sunset from the shoreline.
 You’ll see plenty of wildlife while enjoying your time here!

-Spring Lake is a cultural feature (reservoir) in Bowman County just 1 mile south and 4 miles west of Rhame.
-This 41 acre lake is approximately 16 feet dep at its deepest point and is known for Northern Pike and Yellow Perch.
-Enjoy 3.3 miles of shoreline with boat ramp access.
+Spring Lake is a reservoir in Bowman County just 1 mile south and 4 miles west of Rhame.
+This 41 acre lake is approximately 16 feet deep at its deepest point and is known for Northern Pike and Yellow Perch.
+Enjoy over 3 miles of shoreline with boat ramp access.

 13 1/2 E Divide